 About This Program

 The Coronary Anomalies Program is a specialty program within the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.

 The Coronary Anomalies Program diagnoses, treats, and manages the care of children, adolescents, and adults with anomalous coronary arteries.
 The coronary arteries are small blood vessels that supply blood to the heart muscle.
 Malformations can occur in the coronary arteries, potentially depriving the heart of oxygen and nutrients and causing serious side effects or cardiac events.
 While the vast majority of anomalous coronary arteries are not dangerous, there are a few anomalies that may lead to ventricular arrhythmia, myocardial ischemia, left ventricular dysfunction, and, in some cases, sudden cardiac death.

 The Coronary Anomalies Program care team is comprised of nationally recognized and highly specialized physicians across different disciplines housed in a single cardiac care unit at Dell Children’s Medical Center.
 Our team utilizes a shared decision-making model, working with patients and their families to come up with a plan unique to each patient.
 The management strategy includes a standardized approach to diagnosis and treatment.
 The Coronary Anomalies Program is one of the leading programs in the country, actively collaborating with cardiac care specialists from across the country to study and advance the knowledge of coronary artery anomalies.
-With access to expert staff and advanced technology, we also provide a wide range of services from evaluation, testing, and diagnosis to medical management, rehabilitation, surgery, and more in an effort to give patients and their families the best quality of life.
+With access to expert staff and advanced technology, we also provide a wide range of services, from evaluation, testing, and diagnosis to medical management, rehabilitation, surgery, and more, in an effort to give patients and their families the best quality of life.